Yeadon Way, Blackpool Bridge Repairs

 Squires Gate Bridge reopened after a four month replacement programme.
 The bridge reopened on 14 March 2018.

-As part of the £2.2m scheme, corroded concrete and steel beams supporting the bridge were replaced to prolong the life of the bridge for years to come.
-It is expected that the work will give the bridge an extra 120 years of life.
+The £2.2m scheme included replacing corroded concrete and steel beams supporting the bridge to prolong its life for years to come.
+The work’s expected to give the bridge an extra 120 years of life.

 Squires Gate Bridge being reopened after bridge repairs

 The bridge replacement is part of a programme to fix ten of Blackpool’s bridges during the next five years at a total cost of £11.365m.
-The money is made up by contributions from Blackpool Council, the Department for Transport’s Challenge Fund and the Lancashire Enterprise Partnership’s Growth Fund.
+Blackpool Council, the Department for Transport’s Challenge Fund and the Lancashire Enterprise Partnership’s Growth Fund are paying for the works.

 More About Squires Gate Bridge Repairs